mcore1976/antispy-jammer/README.md

 - SSYNC/CS  pin 1 (GP1)
 - SDATA/MOSI pin 3 (GP3)
 - SCLK/CLK pin 2 (GP2)

-And you have to use source code "mic-jammer-ad9833-new-version4.ino" in which you have to modify FSYNC pin assigned  :
+For Different boards (than Digispark) you have to use source code "mic-jammer-ad9833-new-version4.ino" (whil relies on Arduino standard SPI library)  in which you need to modify FSYNC pin assigned  :
 // Definition of FSYNC , CHIP SELECT pin in your Arduino board
 #define FNC_PIN 1